 Reasons why you shouldn’t take a loan to start a business.

 What follows is an answer from Quora in response to the question

 What do people think about Mark Cuban’s comment, “Only morons start a business on a loan?”
 How else would you propose one start a business with no capital?

 1. Banks Are Your Only Option

 Alternative business lenders do not offer startup loans.
-They base their decisions largely on income and the strength of the business’s performance, which mean nothing if the business hasn’t already proven successful.
-SBA loans are available for startups but the qualifications are reportedly very strict and applicants must wait several months for approval.
+They base their decisions mainly on income and the strength of the business’s performance, which mean nothing if the business hasn’t already proven successful.
+SBA loans are available for startups, but the qualifications are reportedly stringent, and applicants must wait several months for approval.
 Applicants for SBA Loans also must possess good track records with other businesses and high credit scores.

 Banks, on the other hand, have been known to offer startup loans with low-interest rates.

 Such loans will usually only be approved exchange for collateral or something the bank can sell to earn back the money it might lose.
 Payments would be another significant issue since banks don’t offer customizable terms to prevent impact on cash flow.
 You would have to make regular, fixed payments, regardless of inevitable inconsistencies in revenue.